baato/navigation-sdk/README.md

 ##### Testing with the mock location activity

+Mock Location Activity uses ReplayRouteLocationEngine which helps to mock the user location along the route.
+This helps for calibrating the test use-case for developers.
+You can also use the Custom Navigation as above with some gps mocking third-party application like Lockito.

+This activity needs to implement OnMapReadyCallback, ProgressChangeListener, MilestoneEventListener, OffRouteListener, NavigationEventListener, SpeechAnnouncementListener so as to recive all the updates.
+Implementation are same as above.

-Implement NavigationEventListner and make a NavigationOptions as
+Implement NavigationEventListner and make a NavigationOptions as below.

 ```
+@Override
+  public void onRunning(boolean running) {
+  // do something
+  }

 MapboxNavigationOptions options = MapboxNavigationOptions.builder()
                 .build();
         navigation = new MapboxNavigation(this, "pk.xxx", options);